-Furthermore, note that the flow-based domains are computed with the current operational rules and include an N-state and N-1 state computation.
+The flow-based domains considered are computed with the current operational rules and include an N-state and N-1 state computation.
 The starting N-state taken into account for this computation is the one of the historical day.
-Therefore maintenance or outages known when the domains where computed as well as the topology of the grid are taken from the historical days.
+Therefore maintenance or outages known when the domains were computed as well as the topology of the grid are taken from the historical days.